Deno (software): Overview

 Deno aims to be a productive and secure scripting environment for the modern programmer.
 Similar to Node.js, Deno emphasizes event-driven architecture, providing a set of non-blocking core I/O utilities, along with their blocking versions.
 Deno could be used to create web servers, perform scientific computations, etc. Deno is open source software under the MIT License.

 Comparison with Node.js

-Deno and Node.js are both runtimes built on Google's V8 JavaScript engine, the same engine used in Google Chrome.
+Deno and Node.js are both runtimes built on the V8 JavaScript engine developed by the Chromium Project, the engine used for Chromium and Google Chrome web browsers.
 They both have internal event loops and provide command-line interfaces for running scripts and a wide range of system utilities.

 Deno mainly deviates from Node.js in the following aspects: